mantidproject/mantid/docs/source/concepts/Fitting.rst

 Mantid supports a number of other cost functions and these are described :ref:`here <algm-Fit>`.
 The above cost function is the default Mantid cost function.
-If you use the :ref:`Fit algorithm <algm-Fit>` this cost function goes under the name ‘Least squares’ and in some placed in Mantid is referred to as Chi-sq.
+If you use the :ref:`Fit algorithm <algm-Fit>` this cost function goes under the name 'Least squares' and in some placed in Mantid is referred to as Chi-sq.

 Consider the simple example where a model depends on just one fitting parameter, here called Bob.
 The :math:`y_i`'s then only depend on this parameter and hence the same